insaiyancvk/IRC-Cloud-API/README.md

 # IRC-Cloud-API

-This is a project where I will be using the api of irccloud to be able to use all of it's features without having to open the irccloud app.
+This will be able to send messages to a user disconnected from server till the user reconnects.

 The work is in progress